 What Topical Retinoid Formulation Is Most Effective for the Treatment of Acne?

-Tazarotene May Produce the Most Results, But Adapalene May Be Best If Your Skin Is Sensitive
+Tazarotene May Produce Slightly Better Results, But Adapalene May Be Best When Side Effects Are Taken into Consideration

 The Essential Information

-There are three FDA-approved prescription topical retinoids on the market:
+There are three widely-available FDA-approved prescription topical retinoids on the market:

 Tazarotene > Adapalene = Tretinoin